xenondevs/Docs/docs/nova/addon/blocks/tileentity-gui.md

 ```

 1. The ``energyHolder`` will be explained in the next section.

+Now we can properly set the ``gui`` property inside the TileEntity class.

 ```kotlin
 override val gui = lazy { SolarPanelGUI() }